Fluctuating landscapes and heavy tails in animal behavior: Discussion

-Interestingly, the notion that time-dependent energy barriers can give rise to power-law waiting time distributions has also been used to explain observations in bacterial chemotaxis \cite{Tu2005}.
-However, the analysis of \cite{Tu2005} concerns only a particular limit of our derivation, in which $T_s\rightarrow\infty$ and the distribution of hopping rates becomes uniform.
-Indeed, our analysis is more general: we consider the full dynamics of coupled overdamped Langevin equations, and predict corrections to the power-law behavior that go beyond the limits deployed in \cite{Tu2005}.
-Another mechanism that has been proposed to explain the emergence of L\'evy-flights in animal behavior is the existence of multiplicative noise terms in the dynamics \cite{Biro2005,Lubashevsky2009}, and this notion has recently been used to explain the emergence of L\'evy-flights in the collective behavior of midge swarms \cite{Reynolds2016}.
-Our analysis is somewhat analogous to this argument.
-Indeed, Eqs.\,\ref{eq:x},\ref{eq:s} give rise to an effectively colored multiplicative noise term for the quasi-stationary behavioral dynamics.
-However, our analysis also goes beyond that of \cite{Reynolds2016}, as we explicitly explore the dependency of the heavy tails on the relationship between the correlation time of the colored noise $\tau_s$ and the measurement time $T_\text{exp}$, and between the additive and multiplicative noise terms.
+Power laws are observed beyond behavior, from solar flares \cite{Wheatland1998,Boffetta1999} to the brain \cite{Beggs2003} and the idea of variable barrier heights has appeared in different contexts (for a review, see, e.g., \cite{Newman2005}).
+In disordered systems, averaging over an exponential distribution of barrier heights can give rise to a broad distribution of waiting times \cite{Bouchaud1990,Ben-Avraham2000}.
+Note that, while this mechanism is qualitatively analogous to the one presented here, ours relies on the temporal (rather than spatial) variation of barrier heights.
+That results in distinct emergent behavior that depends directly on the measurement time scale $T_\text{expt}$ (that sets the lowest hopping rate $\omega_\text{min}$) and the magnitude of the non-ergodic fluctuations.
+Time-dependent energy barriers have also been used in bacterial chemotaxis \cite{Tu2005}.
+The analysis of \cite{Tu2005} concerns a particular limit of our derivation, in which $T_s\rightarrow\infty$ and the distribution of hopping rates becomes uniform.
+Our derivation considered a more general dynamics, and predicted corrections to the power laws that go beyond the limits in \cite{Tu2005}.
+Another proposal is the presence of multiplicative noise terms in the dynamics \cite{Biro2005,Lubashevsky2009}, and this notion has recently been used to explain the emergence of L\'evy flights in the collective behavior of midge swarms \cite{Reynolds2016}.
+Our Eqs.\,\ref{eq:x},\ref{eq:s} do give rise to an effectively colored multiplicative noise term for the quasi-stationary behavioral dynamics but we go beyond by determining the dependency on the relationship between the correlation time of the colored noise $\tau_s$ and the measurement time $T_\text{expt}$, and between the additive and multiplicative noise terms.
+Finally, some of the arguments we have put forward have appeared in discussions of ``criticality'' \cite{Touboul2017,Priesemann2018,Morrell2023}.
+That is the apparent tendency of some systems to sit between two qualitatively different ``phases'' (see, e.g., \cite{Mora2011}), which makes them akin to critical systems in statistical mechanics \cite{Cocchi2017,OByrne2022}.
+Our derivations here apply to a wider range of model classes, using the framework of out-of-equilibrium statistical mechanics to explicitly connect the long time scale emergent behavior with the underlying effective fluctuations.
+In addition, unlike other approaches \cite{Schwab2014,Priesemann2018}, our framework does not require explicit external drives, but simply collective modes that evolve in a weakly non-ergodic fashion.